 to, or decades if courts and trials continue getting appealed and extended.
 This is one

-of the biggest costs that needs to be considered in whether you fight a dispute legally —
+of the biggest costs to be considered in whether you fight a dispute legally —

 time.
-Be prepared to accrue expense in both dollars and hours.
+Be prepared to accrue expenses in both dollars and hours.

 What is the difference between a lawyer and a litigator?